 Another factor that may affect the eliminati the system is the use of combinations.
 Using Norco with alcohol may prolong their presence in the body and cause more side effects.
 The use of tramadol and hydrocodone together will cause a heightened effect.
 The same is valid when it is mixed with ibuprofen.
 This combination is often used for a short time, usually less than ten days, to help relieve moderate to severe pain.
 However, to reduce the risk of stomach bleeding and other side effects, they must be taken at the lowest effective dose for the shortest possible time.

 Why It Is Important to Know How Long Norco Stays in the System

-There can be several reasons one might want to know about Norco drug testing and how long can the drug be detected in the system.
+There can be several reasons one might want to know about Norco drug testing and how long the drug can be detected in the system.

 How to Get Rid of Norco From the Body

-However, this has to be done slowly because if one abruptly stops taking the drug, Norco withdrawals may cause symptoms like anxiety, trouble sleeping, irritability, unusual sweating, and muscle aches.
+However, this has to be done slowly because if one abruptly stops taking the drug, Norco withdrawals may cause anxiety, trouble sleeping, irritability, unusual sweating, and muscle aches.